lalananya/obscureBST/Readme.md

     still would want the tree to be balanced

 2. Splay Tree

-   Organisation of the tree on basis of frequently accessed / inserted elements become closer to the root node
+   Organisation of the tree on basis of frequently accessed / inserted elements become closer to the root node before inserting we rotate the tree based on conditions, so that the inserted element is closer to the root or the root itself.

-   **As rotations are already cleared**
-   Generally in splay structure, rotations can be multiple, left, right, double left, double right, left right, right left Insertion :

 3. Red Black Tree